DreschGH/PythonDatalab/README.md

 # PythonDatalab
-Repository to Reatain my data processing modules
+Repository to Retain my data processing modules

+## Functionality
+Processing and analysing for Pandas Dataframe Health, missing values, and other data agnostic evaluation processes